-The full Master's course for each degree outcome is divided into four taught modules containing 12 subject areas or topics; two foundation modules, two advanced modules and a single research project module.
+The full Master's course for each degree outcome is divided into six taught modules containing 12 subject areas or topics; three foundation modules, three advanced modules and a single Research Project module.
 The overall course is divided into three parts:

 The Foundation modules are taught between September and December.
-There are six compulsory topics of study within two taught modules, taken consecutively, giving instruction in basic aquaculture concepts and skills.
-Successful completion of both foundation modules will qualify you for a Postgraduate Certificate in Sustainable Aquaculture.
+There are six compulsory topics of study within three taught modules, taken consecutively, giving instruction in basic aquaculture concepts and skills.
+Successful completion of all of the Foundation modules will qualify you for a Postgraduate Certificate in Sustainable Aquaculture.

-The two advanced modules consisting of six compulsory topics of study are taught between January and April.
-Successful completion of the advanced modules, subsequent to the foundation modules, will qualify you for a Postgraduate Diploma in Aquatic Pathobiology.
+The three advanced modules consisting of six compulsory topics of study are taught between January and April.
+Successful completion of the advanced modules, subsequent to the Foundation modules, will qualify you for a Postgraduate Diploma in Aquatic Pathobiology.

 Research Project module